Languages in censuses: Bahamas

+English is the most widely spoken language in the Bahamas.
+Bahamian Creole serves as a vernacular among much of the population.
+Haitian Bahamians speak Haitian Creole.

 Bahrain

 Arabic is the official language of Bahrain, though English is widely used.
 Bahrani Arabic is the most widely spoken dialect of the Arabic language, though this differs slightly from standard Arabic.
 Among the Bahraini and non-Bahraini population, many people speak Persian, the official language of Iran, or Urdu, the official language of Pakistan.
 Malayalam and Nepali are also widely spoken in the Nepalese workers and Gurkha Soldiers community.
 Hindi is spoken among significant Indian communities.